 The International Standards Organization (ISO) represents 163 national standards bodies and functions as an independent, non-governmental entity.
 ISO meetings bring experts together to share knowledge and to gain consensus about the development of world standards that respond to global-scale innovation and challenges.
 Because companies adhere to globally developed ISO standards, international trade occurs smoothly.

 The 22,513 standards published by the ISO cover design, manufacturing, and distribution processes and systems for almost all industries.
 As a result, product specifications become standardized across global markets.
-Companies and corporations that align their processes and produces with ISO specifications ensure quality, safety, and efficiency.
+Companies and corporations that align their processes and produce with ISO specifications ensure quality, safety, and efficiency.

 ISO 14300-2:2011 defines product assurance policies, objectives, principles, and requirements related to space exploration programs.
 The standard covers the definition of the mission, anything related to the mission design, and the development, production, and operations of space products.
 As defined by 14300-2, product assurance covers product assurance management, quality assurance, safety assurance, the assurance of software and hardware systems, materials, and process assurance.

 In terms of PCB design, the ISO 14300 product assurance policy covers electrical, electromechanics, electronic components as well as mechanical parts used for space exploration.
-An in-depth review of the ISO 14300 standard shows that the policy also includes contractor relationships and outsourcing, design for manufacturability testing, design rule and electrical rule checks, and geometric constraints.
+An in-depth review of the ISO 14300 standard shows that the policy also includes contractor relationships and outsourcing, design for manufacturability testing, design rule, and electrical rule checks, and geometric constraints.
 Given the specifications found within ISO 14300, the standard affects every part of the PCB design process through fabrication and manufacturing.